Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Numerical experiments

 \emph{Basic diagnostics.} On each measurement we record $S_x$, $S_\phi$, the minimum/maximum cell area, and the maximum aspect ratio over the lattice.
 For the scalar we record the moments $\langle\phi^2\rangle=L^{-2}\sum_n\phi(n)^2$ and $\langle\phi^4\rangle=L^{-2}\sum_n\phi(n)^4$.

-\emph{Geometry correlation probe.} A key requirement is that the geometry acts as a regulator rather than an additional critical field (``SR hypothesis'').
-To test this we measure a connected volume--volume correlator built from the cell areas $V(n)\equiv A(n)$.
-On each stored configuration we form $\delta V(n)=V(n)-\bar V$ with $\bar V=|\Lambda|^{-1}\sum_m V(m)$, and define
+\emph{Geometry short-range diagnostics.} A key requirement is that the geometry acts as a regulator rather than an additional critical field (``SR hypothesis'').
+To test this we measure a connected volume--volume correlator built from the cell areas $A(n)$.
+On each stored configuration we form $\delta A(n)=A(n)-\bar A$ with $\bar A=|\Lambda|^{-1}\sum_m A(m)$, and define the translation--averaged correlator